-Story goes that a few years ago I was reading an old book, and, unfortunately, for the life of me I now can't remember what it was.
-I think it was from Ireland, or the U.K., but I could be wrong.
-Either way, in the preserves section, like many old books I've read from the 18-1900's (Housekeeping in Old Virginia being a great one) there were a number of preparations calling for green black walnuts.
+A few years ago I was reading an old book, (I can't remember the name).
+In the preserves section, like many old books I've read from the1900's (Housekeeping in Old Virginia being a great one) there were a number of preparations calling for green black walnuts.
 One of them was "Green Walnut Syrup".
-I made a note of the name in a file, and forgot about it for a few years.
+I made a note of the name in a file and forgot about it for a few years.

 After only a day or two, the alchemy begins as the sugar coaxes out what seems an impossible rush of natural water from the green walnuts.

-After just a few days, the walnuts will be swimming in liquid, and there will be visible bubbling as the mixture begins to ferment and bubble, pressurizing the contents of the jar and letting out a satisfying hiss when the lid is opened.
+When the water releases, the walnuts will be swimming in liquid and there will be visible fermentation and bubbling, pressurizing the contents of the jar and letting out a satisfying hiss when the lid is opened.
+This is natural and the fermentation isn't strong enough to worry about jars exploding.

-After at least 30 days, you scrape out the sugary walnut sludge into a pot, bring it to a boil, then strain, discard the walnuts, and bottle the syrup.
+After at least 30 days, you scrape out the black, sugary walnut sludge into a pot, bring it to a boil, then strain, discarding the walnuts, and bottle the syrup.
 Ah Viola.

 How to use it

 While the flavor is not as intense as mugolio, it's still fun.
-You could use the finished green walnut molasses anywhere you would use maple syrup, and it loves yogurt and creamy soft cheeses.
-I've also used it for baking in things like granola, which worked, and gave it a darker color.
+You can use the walnut syrup anywhere you would use maple syrup, and it loves yogurt and creamy soft cheeses.
+I've also used it for baking in things like granola, and anywhere I'd use molasses.

-The scheme I'm hatching here though, is that using black walnut honey to flavor nocino might just be the ultimate version: a study in the flavor of black walnuts only the forest can provide.
+Using black walnut molasses to flavor spirits like nocino might be the ultimate version though: a study in the flavor of black walnuts only the forest can provide.

 Black Walnut Molasses